isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

 This subnet specifies the single option which will be included in the DHCPACK message to the client in response to DHCPINFORM.
-Note that the subnet definition does not require the address pool configuration if it will be used solely for the stateless configuration.
+The subnet definition does not require the address pool configuration if it will be used solely for stateless configuration.

 This server will associate the subnet with the client if one of the following conditions is met: